kworkflow/kworkflow/documentation/man/features/mail.rst

     --smtpserverport <port>
     --smtpencryption <encryption>
     --smtppass       <password>

+-i, \--interactive:
+  Interactively prompt the user for the values of the options.
+Recommended for inexperienced users.

 \--local:
   Forces the commands to be run at a local scope.
 If nothing is passed all